 Most deaths that occur after heart transplantation are due to rejection soon after the operation or to infections.

-Immunosuppressants must be taken to prevent rejection of a transplanted heart.
+Immunosuppressants are drugs that block or slow the immune system and must be taken to prevent rejection of a transplanted heart.

 Rejection, if it occurs, may cause weakness and a rapid or other abnormal heart rhythm.
 When rejection occurs, the transplanted heart may not function well, causing low blood pressure and accumulation of fluid in the legs and sometimes the abdomen, resulting in swelling—a condition called edema.
 Fluid may also accumulate in the lungs, causing difficulty breathing.
 However, rejection is often mild.
 In such cases, no symptoms may occur, but electrocardiography (ECG) may detect changes in the heart’s electrical activity.